fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"This one looks promising, right?"_ she asked

 It was a dark green tails, with some engravings and embroidements on a kind of rusty gold thread.
 The waistcoat was on a light, leathery brown, with the same embroidments.
 The hat was a little like a Mad Hatter, smaller in the brim than in the top, in the same dark green.
 Pants on a lighter tone of green that gone into a pair of leathery boots.
-The shirt bellow was simple white, and there was a scarve cravat on a little "dirty" yellow, with some brown shades.
+The shirt bellow was simple white, and there was a scarf cravat on a little "dirty" yellow, with some brown shades.
 The gloves were pure white and there was also a belt in rusty gold...

-_"Like this one..."_ looked Jiminy. _"Only the mask I have some issues.
+_"Like this one..."_ looked Jiminy. _"I have some issues only with the mask.
 I don't think this would be good: this kind of mask sound too villainy for me...
 No offense, Quin."_ said Jiminy

-_"Appology accepted."_ said The Harlequin, that normally uses the Domino Mask. _"We can include a half-mask option."_ she said, turning the page and showing the half-mask and some extra accessories.
+_"Appology accepted."_ said The Harlequin, that normally uses the Domino Mask. _"We can include a half-mask option if you like.
+Also, we can go for a zorro mask that can cover discreetly your ear tips."_ she said, turning the page and showing the half-mask and some extra accessories.

 _"For you to use on daily basis, as you need to do some maintenance on the helicopters and so, Andrew thought on this faux leather apron.
-This is very steampunk, even more with the cricked shaped pilot goggles that are a third option for your eyes.
-The clothes are all on the best fabrics, silk and satin shirts and good boots, like those used by riders."_ said The Harlequin
+This is_ very _steampunk, even more with the cricked shaped pilot goggles that are a third option for your eyes.
+The clothes are all on the best fabrics, silk and satin shirts and good leather high-kneeled boots, like those used by riders."_ said The Harlequin

 Jiminy smiled

-_"I like this one: is not too much out from what I'm used to, but is cool."_ said Jiminy
+_"I like this one: is not too much afar from what I'm used to, but is cool."_ said Jiminy

 _"Alright: I think we can do this until you need to get back ORSL 1 after the common exercises.
 Andrew will also ready some more formal costumes, with black pants and tails and rusty yellow waistcoat."_ said The Harlequin, closing the binder _"And I think that someone that saved Christmas needs the best."_